hgentl/hgentl/README.md

 # Hi, I'm Harry 👋

-I'm a Computing & IT student at The Open University, interested in software engineering, internet infrastructure, web security, and digital inclusion.
+I'm a Computing & IT student at The Open University, interested in software engineering, Internet infrastructure, web security, and digital inclusion.

 I'm currently building a small toy web browser in Java to deepen my understanding of HTTP, HTML parsing, rendering, and how browsers turn web content into interactive pages.